 \subsection{Organization of the Paper}

-In Section \ref{sec2}, we give the necessary preliminaries required for Sections \ref{sec3}, and \ref{sec4} which are the main sections.
-These preliminaries consist of two main parts.
-The former half is on the mathematical prerequisites needed for our construction, and the latter is on the cryptographic background as needed ingredients in the next two sections.
-In Section \ref{sec3}, as the main part of the paper, we introduce a new adaptor signature $\mathsf{SQIAsignHD}$ and examine it in detail.
-In Section \ref{sec4}, we analyze the security aspect of the $\mathsf{SQIAsignHD}$ and give formal proof to show its security in the quantum random oracle model.
+Section \ref{sec2} provides the necessary preliminaries for the main sections, Sections \ref{sec3} and \ref{sec4}.
+These preliminaries are divided into two parts: the mathematical prerequisites for our construction and the cryptographic background required for the next sections.
+Section \ref{sec3} introduces the new adaptor signature $\mathsf{SQIAsignHD}$ and examines it in detail.
+Section \ref{sec4} analyzes the security of $\mathsf{SQIAsignHD}$, providing a formal proof of its security in the random oracle model.